 Emerging Pathogens and Infectious Diseases

-Research in the Marine Animal Disease Laboratory (MADL)
+Research in the Wildlife and Aquatic Veterinary Disease Laboratory (WAVDL)

-The Marine Animal Disease Lab consists of researchers and graduate students with interests in diseases of marine animals.
+The Wildlife and Aquatic Veterinary Disease Lab consists of researchers and graduate students with interests in diseases of marine animals.
 The lab has facilities at both the University of Florida (Gainesville, FL) and the Hubbs-SeaWorld Research Institute (San Diego, CA).
 We work in close collaboration with SeaWorld Adventure Parks, the U.S. Navy Marine Mammal Program, the National Marine Fisheries Service, and the Florida Fish and Wildlife Conservation Commission.
 The two primary areas of interest of our lab are infectious diseases, especially viral diseases, of marine mammals and health and disease studies in sea turtles.

 Our lab mainly provides expertise in virus discovery and marine mammal viral disease investigation.
 Pathogen discovery efforts go beyond the simple cataloguing of these agents.
 Instead, the veterinary relevance of newly discovered pathogens is explored via extensive disease investigations.
 We develop the tools needed to assess the clinical signs and severity of diseases that are caused by each agent.
 Using these data, the impact a virus may have on individuals and populations is then determined.
 A complete work-up of a pathogen typically includes surveillance of multiple wild and managed marine mammal populations for evidence of and frequency of virus and/or exposure.
 This information is then used to provide the science needed to generate guidelines for disease outbreak management and prevention strategies.
 Recent pathogen assessments include, but are not limited to poxviruses of seals, sea lions and dolphins, dolphin parainfluenzavirus type 1, San Miguel sea lion virus, dolphin enterovirus, and herpesviruses of whales and dolphins.